Élisabeth de Rothschild

 Élisabeth, Baroness de Rothschild (née Pelletier de Chambure; a.k.a.
-Lili; 9 March 1902 – 23 March 1945) was a member by marriage of the wine-making branch of the Rothschild family.
+Lili; 9 March 1902 – 23 March 1945) was a member by marriage of the wine-making branch of the Rothschild family and Holocaust victim.

 Biography

 Born in Paris as Élisabeth Pelletier de Chambure, into a wealthy Catholic family whose roots were in the Burgundy region.
 Her ancestors included the Napoleonic general Laurent Augustin Pelletier de Chambure.
-Known as Lily, she was the daughter of Auguste Pelletier de Chambure, a mayor of Escragnolles, and his wife, née Camille Marie Courtois Desquibes.
+Known as Lily, she was the daughter of Auguste Pelletier de Chambure, a mayor of Escrignelles, and his wife, née Camille Marie Courtois Desquibes.

 In 1923, Élisabeth Pelletier de Chambure married Jonkheer Marc Edouard Marie de Becker-Rémy, a Belgian aristocrat.
 They had a son, Edouard Jacques Marie Augustin (1924-1984), and a daughter, Philippine Mathilde Camille (1933-2014), though the latter's biological father was French baron Philippe de Rothschild.
 Rothschild was a member of the prominent banking family and the owner of one of France's most famous vineyards, Château Mouton Rothschild in Pauillac in the Médoc; he was also a cousin by marriage of her husband.

 On 22 January 1934, immediately after her divorce from Becker-Rémy, Élisabeth married Philippe de Rothschild.
 She converted to Judaism from Catholicism, and the religious ceremony was conducted by Julien Weill, the grand rabbi of Paris.
 In addition to their daughter, the Rothschilds had a son, Charles Henri (born and died in 1938).
 Philippe's memoirs (Milady Vine, written in collaboration with British director Joan Littlewood) describe his marriage to Élisabeth as one of great passion but also enormous tempestuousness and despair.
 The couple's difficulties increased when their son was born deformed and soon died.
 They eventually separated acrimoniously, and by 1939, the baroness reverted to using her maiden name of Pelletier de Chambure.